-- CV: Your CV should include the most important facts about your education, jobs and language skills.
+CV: Your CV should include the most important information about your formation, work experience and language skills.

-- Language certificate: Research early on, which language certificate you need.
-Sometimes your graduation certificate is enough to prove your language skills, but sometimes you will need a language certificate from a renowned language institute.
+Language certificate: Find out early which type of language certificate you need.
+Sometimes your high school graduation certificate is sufficient.
+However, sometimes you need a language certificate from a recognised language school.

-- Letter of recommendation: Many universities require a letter of recommendation from a neutral person.
-The letter can be written by your professor or employer.
-It should contain your skills, knowledge and personality traits, but should not exceed one page.
-Don’t overdo it!
-Anything that seems too much can be negative.
+Letter of recommendation: Many universities have started to require a letter of recommendation from an objective person, for example your teacher, professor or employer.
+This letter should include your skills, competencies and personality traits and not exceed one A4 page.